-- Demonstrate fundamental knowledge in at least one broad area of civil or environmental engineering well beyond the fundamental knowledge gained at the undergraduate level. - 2.
-Identify needs, define problems, and apply analysis and/or design techniques to obtain solutions in at least one specific area of specialization. - 3.
-Demonstrate independent self-learning and research capabilities, which enable students to grow throughout their careers after graduation. - 4.
-Communicate effectively with written, oral and visual means.
+- Demonstrate fundamental knowledge across the broad interdisciplinary field of Civil or Environmental Engineering well beyond the knowledge gained at the undergraduate level. - 2.
+Identify needs, define problems, and apply analysis and/or design techniques to obtain solutions in at least one area of specialization. - 3.
+Demonstrate independent self-learning and/or research capabilities that will enable students to grow throughout their careers after graduation. - 4.
+Communicate effectively in written, oral, and visual forms.